-Book studies and pupil interviews demonstrated that our disadvantaged pupils are using a wider range of Tier 2 and Tier 3 vocabulary in their speech and written work, which follows on from high quality training in this area and developments in the teaching of vocabulary.
+Book studies and pupil interviews demonstrated that our disadvantaged pupils continue to use a wider range of Tier 2 and Tier 3 vocabulary in their speech and written work, which follows on from high quality training in this area, developments in the teaching of vocabulary and the development of a vocabulary spine within our curriculum for each subject.
 However, there is still a vocabulary gap between disadvantaged pupils and non-disadvantaged pupils and we will continue to build upon the teaching of vocabulary as outlined through the activities detailed in this plan.

-Our assessments indicated that we needed to prioritise spending our covid catchup funding in 2021/22 on delivering targeted support to 20 pupils who we identified were not on track to reach age related expectations, including a significant number of disadvantaged pupils.
-To ensure the highest quality support our teachers delivered 300 hours of support (£5000 funding spent) to children in their year groups (and in many cases their classes).
-Teaching assistants also delivered targeted interventions in reading, writing and maths over the year.
+Our assessments indicated that we needed to prioritise spending our covid catchup funding in 2021/22 on delivering targeted support to 95 pupils who we identified were not on track to reach age related expectations, including a significant number of disadvantaged pupils.
+To ensure the highest quality support, our teachers delivered 1425 hours of support (£12000 funding spent) to children in their year group (and in many cases their classes).
+Teaching assistants, including two who were qualified teachers and a trainee teacher, also delivered targeted interventions in reading, writing and maths over the year.
 Funding has been significantly less over the last two years, however we have continued to use teachers and teaching assistants to deliver targeted interventions in all year groups.
-In Year 2 targeted maths and reading interventions were delivered.
-Pupil progress meetings held between the headteacher and deputy headteacher (responsible for assessment) and class teachers have shown that the tutoring and continuing targeted interventions have had a demonstrable impact on progress for these pupils.
+Pupil progress meetings held between the headteacher and deputy headteacher (responsible for assessment) and class teachers have shown that tutoring and continuing targeted interventions have had a demonstrable impact on progress for these pupils Our higher than national end of key stage 2 outcomes for disadvantaged pupils also highlight this impact.